achesco/archivist/README.md

 Archivist here
 ==============
-This is old and simple (yet still works), single-threaded tool for predefined pages set collection.
+This is the old and simple (yet still works), single-threaded tool for predefined pages set collection.
 This is NOT crawler.
 Primary usage purpose - creating local working copy of web-pages (and pass it to customers).

 Example `www/params.php`
 =========